We ask that employers adhere to the following recruitment policies.

-Elmhurst University reserves the right to terminate or refuse the participation of any organization in our recruiting activities, ECCONNECT Powered by Handshake, or website links.
+Elmhurst University reserves the right to terminate or refuse the participation of any organization in our recruiting activities, Handshake, or website links.
 Reasons may include misrepresentation by providing dishonest information or absence of information, or complaints by students/alumni.
 In addition, the Weigand Center for Professional Excellence staff and Elmhurst University administration reserve the right to remove organizations or job postings that are not a good fit with our mission and/or provide any risk to a student’s personal or financial well-being.

 Private sector for-profit employers comply with the United States Department of Labor guidelines regarding compensation.
 See the DOL’s Fair Labor Standards Act for details.

 Compensation details must clearly state if the position is 100% commission, base salary if it is partially commission-based, or be clear how the participant will be compensated.

 In addition, the following note will be added to commission-based positions posted in Handshake:

 Career Center Note

 As with all employment situations, candidates should thoroughly research an employment opportunity prior to signing a legally binding contract.
 All contracts should be reviewed very carefully.
 If you have any questions about a contract, do not sign it until you have discussed it with another knowledgeable party.